 A Brief History of Thimbleberries

 From what I know, thimbleberries grow—or at least did grow—in a band all across North America, from Alaska, Montana, Minnesota, Michigan and Ontario to the East Coast.
-Supposedly they’re named after the Thimble Islands in Connecticut (there’s somewhere I’ve never been), although I guess they’re rarely seen in that region these days.
-Of course, they might get their name from the fact that they look like the sewing type of thimbles . . . especially since the delicate fruit can even fit on your finger like a thimble.
-I guess it will remain a contested mystery.
+Supposedly they’re named after the Thimble Islands in Connecticut, although I guess they’re rarely seen in that region these days.
+Of course, they might get their name from the fact that they look like the sewing type of thimbles, especially since the delicate fruit can even fit on your finger like a thimble.

-The bushes can grow to be up to eight feet tall and have big leaves that look a bit like maples.
-Unlike a lot of its relatives, the plant has no thorns: instead, it’s got a five-petaled white flower.
+The bushes can grow to be up to eight feet tall and have big leaves that look a bit like maple tree leaves.
+Unlike a lot of its relatives the plant has no thorns: instead, it’s got a five-petaled white flower.
 Like raspberries, thimbleberries aren’t a true fruit but rather a collection of red “drupelets” (there’s your Scrabble word for the week) that, together, look like a thimble.
-Thimbleberries aren’t easy to collect; the average picker gets a pound and a half in an hour.
-This is not a way anybody’s going to get rich.
-Thimbleberry picking is probably more like going fishing on the weekend—a great tradition with high emotional value.
+Thimbleberries aren’t easy to collect.
+The average picker gets a pound and a half in an hour.
+This is not a way anyone is going to get rich.
+Thimbleberry picking is probably more like going fishing on the weekend—a tradition with high emotional value.
 Fortunately for the rest of us, a few folks still do it, which means that we get to eat these really great preserves.